 - Social media.
 I believe that humans are innately social… and as an extension, that health is social.

 Dr. Luks has been named as one of the top Sports Medicine Physicians in the United States, by US News and World Report.
-He has also been names as one of the Top 10 “Social Healthmakers” for Osteoarthritis.
+He has also been named as one of the Top 10 “Social Healthmakers” for Osteoarthritis.
 Dr. Luks has been named one of the top Sports Medicine Physicians in New York for nearly 10 years in a row and Dr. Luks was named one of Twitter’s Top Ten Doctors and serves as an Advisory Board Member of the Mayo Clinic Center for Social Media.